waikato-datamining/video-frame-selector/README.md

   --analysis_timeout SECONDS
-                        the maximum number of seconds to wait for the image analysis to finish processing (default: 10) --analysis_type TYPE  the type of output the analysis process generates (default: rois_csv) --min_score FLOAT     the minimum score that a prediction must have (default: 0.0) --required_labels LIST
+                        the maximum number of seconds to wait for the image analysis to finish processing (default: 10) --analysis_type {rois_csv}
+                        the type of output the analysis process generates (default: rois_csv) --analysis_keep_files
+                        whether to keep the analysis files rather than deleting them (default: False) --min_score FLOAT     the minimum score that a prediction must have (default: 0.0) --required_labels LIST